eliasrenman/rfid-rpi/README.md

 - [dotenv](https://github.com/theskumar/python-dotenv)
 # Installation
-Before using this program make sure that the GPIO pins are correctly wired as incorrectly wired components *CAN* brick your Raspberry or components so proceed at your own risk.
+Before using this program make sure that the GPIO pins are correctly wired as incorrectly wired components *CAN* brick your Raspberry pi and or components so proceed at your own risk.

 ## Wiring
 Turn off your Rpi and connect the cables according to the picture and schematics.